aws-samples/eks-workshop/content/operator/_index.md

 Queues and ECR Repositories directly from the Kubernetes CLI `kubectl`.

 {{% notice info %}}
-Pre-release preview of a project being built to help make using Kubernetes and AWS together easier to manage and keep in sync.
+This is an early stage open source project being built to help make using Kubernetes and AWS together easier to manage and keep in sync.
 {{% /notice %}}